resthub/resthub.org/backbone-stack.rst

        }
    });

-``populateModel`` search for the form element provided and copy each form input value into the provided model attribute that match the copied form input name.
+``populateModel`` searches for the form element provided and copies each form input value into the provided model attribute that matches the copied form input name.
 API is:

 .. code-block:: javascript

    /** utility method providing a default and basic handler that
-    * populate model from a form input
+    * populates model from a form input
     *
     * @param form form element to 'parse'. form parameter could be a css selector or a
     * jQuery element. if undefined, the first form of this view el is used.